versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 Note: VersionPress is currently not being tested on HHVM.

-### Path customizations
+### Project structure

-Some advanced users like having their plugins directory and other folders outside of the document root.
-This is currently not supported by VersionPress (it will be one day).
+Some advanced users like having WordPress in its own directory or move plugins, themes or uploads in another directory.
+VersionPress supports following scenarios:

+- giving WordPress its own directory
+- renaming `wp-content`, `plugins` or `uploads` directories.

+See [custom project structure](../feature-focus/custom-project-structure) page for more.

 ## Installation